Thirugnanaselvan/VLSI-LAB-EXP-4/README.md

 STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.
 STEP:6  Click the simulation to simulate the program and  give the inputs and verify the outputs as per the truth table.
 STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.
 STEP:8  Select Check Syntax from the Synthesize  XST Process.
 Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
 UCF(User constraint File) is obtained.
+Ver
 STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
 STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.